webplatform/docs/css/properties/animation-timing-function/index.md

-Along with other animation properties, multiple values separated by commas apply to animations in the same order as they are listed by the
+Along with other animation properties, multiple values separated by commas apply to animations in the same order as they are listed by the [[css/properties/animation-name|'''animation-name''']] property.
-'''animation-name''' property.
 Excess values are ignored.
-If there are fewer values than animations, they're recycled in order of declaration.
+If there are fewer values than animations, they're recycled in order of declaration until their numbers match.
 }}
 {{Related_Specifications_Section
 |Specifications=